noaskers/HappyWIKI/ranks/recruit.md

 {% hint style="success" %}
 ### What is a Recruit?

-A **Recruit** is the starting rank for staff members.
+A **Recruit** is the starting rank for staff members, and is an opportunity for us to see how well you do as staff.
 As a Recruit, you assist players with their questions and issues, ensuring fair play and maintaining a fun environment on the server.
 You are often the first point of contact for players in need and the first to respond when staff assistance is required.
 {% endhint %}